rvoortman/breastfeed-tracker/README.md

 ## Features

-- Track breastfeeding sessions by selecting left or right breast.
+- Track breastfeeding sessions
+- Undo the last feeding when you make a mistake
 - Glance view for a quick overview off the last 2 feedings
 - Available in multiple languages
 - Minimalistic interface